Derpduck/L4D2-Comp-Stripper-Rework/README.md

 ### [Installation Instructions](https://github.com/Derpduck/L4D2-Comp-Stripper-Rework/wiki/Server-Installation-Guide)

-Any server owner or config developer can freely use this as a base for their own Stripper modifications if _**credit is given**_ to this repository.
+Any server owner or config developer can freely use this as a base for their own Stripper modifications, however credit to this repository is appreciated.

 All changes are tested and implemented with the latest version of Stripper:Source only.
 * **Version:** 1.2.2 (hg82) `(updated 2011-04-15)`